 How Does a Mass Tort Case Work?

-What Types of Damages Can I Recover in a Mass Tort Case?
+What Types of Damages Can You Recover

 It’s important to keep in mind that mass tort cases treat each plaintiff separately, as opposed to class-action lawsuits, which group victims and their damages together.
 This means the court will distribute the compensation according to each plaintiff’s individual damages and losses.
 Your damages may include:

 - Past and future medical expenses (e.g., any hospitalizations, surgeries, rehabilitation, assistive medical devices, or prescription medicines that resulted from your injuries)

 - Loss of income (e.g., lost wages and any bonuses or promotions you missed due to having to attend doctor’s appointments, physical therapy sessions, etc.)